aloisdg/Pizzule/README.md

     🍕 Tell us where you wanna be delivered

 Here we are !
-Your pizza is born, and will grow up in our _Oven Truck_ !
+Your pizza is born, and will grow up in our _ Electric Oven Truck_ !
 To assure you the fastest delivery, the truck move towards you during the baking !
 You will be notified by a revolutionary system when the pizza will be here : YOUR BELL !

 What’s next ?
 You eat your pizza, you think something like « 😱Oh god !
 This is the best pizza I’ve ever ate !
 And wooow, it was soooo fast !
 I will tell to all my friends how Pizzule is amazing !😱 ».